michaelchadwick/michaelchadwick.info/blog/_posts/2023-11-17-share-new-jekyll-blog-post-on-mastodon-using-github-actions.md

         MASTODON_ACCESS_TOKEN: ${{ secrets.MASTODON_ACCESS_TOKEN }}
 ```

-Thanks to [this Github Action](https://github.com/cbrgm/mastodon-github-action), I could bring those juicy variables to my second step and plug them into the `with: message:` value.
-Finally, a worthy payload is sent off to my Mastodon instance.
+Thanks to [this Github Action](https://github.com/cbrgm/mastodon-github-action), I could bring those juicy variables to my final step and plug them into the `with: message:` value.
+Finally, a worthy payload is sent off to my Mastodon instance, and the people rejoiced.

 ## FOR THE ROAD

-For how little I actually write blog posts, the time spent on getting a Github Action to work was probably overkill.
+For how little I actually write blog posts, the time spent on getting a Github Action to work was most likely overkill.
 However, as a programmer, just trying to see if it can be done is a valid reason for anything.

 Now that this blog post is done, committing its finality and pushing it to Github will hopefully, and accurately, create a Mastodon post linking to it.
 The meta of all this is truly overwhelming.

 _POSTSCRIPT_: Guess what?
-Running this on Github did not quite work, so more fiddling was necessary.
-What fun.
+Running this on Github did not quite work, so more fiddling was necessary: Apparently, the Github checkout action needed some additional configuration (the code above has been updated) to actually see the commit that is crucial for getting the filename for anything else to work.
+This wasn't necessary for `act` to work, so it was confusing for sure.
+But now it works!
+Yaaaaaaaay!